lun3x/multi_index_map/README.md

     }
     assert_eq!(orders.len(), 2);

-    // See examples directory for more in depth usage.
+    // See examples and tests directories for more in depth usage.
 }
 ```